-20 Nov 2017, in Soy - A learning report with Solidaridad
+20 Nov 2017 A learning report with Solidaridad

 Future programs need to bridge the gap between public sector decisions at federal or state levels and their implementation at local level.
 The same goes for the differences between sustainability policies at company headquarters and their ‘translation’ at local level.
 Essential for enhancing sustainable land use is setting straightforward goals and increasing synergies between public, private and or civil society programs.
 Recognition by internal markets and clear business incentives for local producers are essential to make landscape management economic viable.